-Lattice mast - Although this mast would be able to provide sufficient height and be able to accommodate the service providers and is also cheaper to construct than a tree mast, it's visual impact would be higher and would stand out more.
+Monopole - This mast design would be also able to provide sufficient height and be able to accommodate the service providers, however, it is more expensive to construct than a lattice mast, and its visual impact would also be higher than a tree mast or lattice mast.
+It is therefore not the preferred mast design.

-Monopole - This mast design would be also able to provide sufficient height and be able to accommodate the service providers and is also be cheaper to construct than a tree mast, it's visual impact would also be higher than a tree mast and would also stand out more.
+Tree Mast - This mast design would be also able to provide sufficient height and be able to accommodate the service providers, however, it is more expensive to construct than a lattice mast and monopole.
+Its visual impact would also less than a monopole design, but is expected to be higher than a lattice mast.